Identify the basic components and steps of photosynthesis

 - Identify the reactants and products of photosynthesis

-- Describe the visible and electromagnetic spectrums of light as they applies to photosynthesis
+- Describe the visible and electromagnetic spectrums of light as they apply to photosynthesis

 - Describe the light-dependent reactions that take place during photosynthesis

 The learning activities for this section include the following: